dgonz64/rhfa-playground/README.md

 With this we have a complete Material-UI skin with all the features from react-hook-form-auto.

 Do you think this file can be improved? did you find mistakes? works for you?
 I would be happy to hear about your success or frustrations while using react-hook-form-auto.

+Also if you would like something to be demonstrated or implemented, please open an issue.
+I would love to take a look at it!

 Thanks for reading!